alexlawrence/alex-lawrence.com/content/posts/insights-from-deep-diving-into-typescript.md

 export {StaticClass, DynamicClass}; /* exports both constructors and types */
 ```

-The statement `type X = InstanceType<typeof X>;` is logically equivalent to what TypeScript does automatically when encountering the `class` keyword.
+The statement `type X = InstanceType<typeof X>` is logically equivalent to what TypeScript does automatically when encountering the `class` keyword.

 ## No type inference for members